farazmoradi/farazmoradi.github.io/_posts/2017-04-06-how-i-rest-from-work.markdown

 </figure>

-### Early Electrophysiological Aberrations in the Hippocampus of the TgF344-AD Rat Model as a Potential Biomarker for Alzheimer’s Disease Prognosis <a href="https://github.com/farazmoradi/AD-project" style="font-size: 20px;">(Code)</a>
+### Early Electrophysiological Aberrations in the Hippocampus of the TgF344-AD Rat Model as a Potential Biomarker for Alzheimer’s Disease Prognosis <a href="https://github.com/farazmoradi/AD-project" style="font-size: 20px;">(Code)</a> <a href="https://www.biorxiv.org/content/10.1101/2022.07.01.498373v1.abstract" style="font-size: 20px;">(Paper)</a>

 <div style="text-align: justify;">